calydia/blog-forestry-gatsby/src/pages/posts/comparison-of-drupal-vs-gatsby.md

   way I could also better see the differences in the sites' speed and all those juicy bits.
 It was a good idea so that became the plan.</p><p>The Lighthouse audit results on my local machine have huge differences in performance.
-The Drupal version got 37(mobile) and 38(desktop) on perfomance while the Gatsby version 100 on both.
-The Drupal is running with Docker4Drupal setup.</p><p>On the server the Drupal version got 100 points in performance.
+The Drupal version got 37 (mobile) and 38 (desktop) on perfomance while the Gatsby version 100 on both.
+  The Drupal is running with Docker4Drupal setup.</p><p>On the server the Drupal version got 98 (mobile) and 100 (desktop) points in performance.
 So good job on the hosting side of things.</p>"
 photo_credits: ''

 ---